Macbeth

 NTP Members: $18

-What is the Superstition of speaking the word "macbeth" at a theatre venue?
+What is the Superstition of speaking the Name "macbeth" at a theatre venue?

 In theatre, speaking the word "Macbeth" inside a venue is forbidden due to a long-standing superstition, as it is believed to bring severe bad luck, accidents, or disaster to a production.
 Known as "The Scottish Play," the tragedy is rumored to be cursed, often leading to the use of euphemisms like "The Bard's Play".